metreeca/metreeca-core/docs/latest/tutorials/linked-data-publishing.md

 # Handling Requests

-Requests are dispatched to their final handlers through a hierarchy of dispatching wrappers.
+Requests are dispatched to their final handlers through a hierarchy of wrappers and delegating handlers.

 ```java
 () -> new Server()